RonasIT/laravel-helpers/documentation/traits.md

 ## TranslationTrait

-Add multi language support for models.
+Add multi-language support for models.
 Requirements: translation model have to be named as `{modelName}Translation` and contains locale field.
 For example, for model `Product` you should create `ProductTranslation` model and create fields you want translate plus required `locale` field.